MyMaths: Flash

 MyMaths was originally constructed in Flash, but most content has now been translated into HTML or other standards as of January 2021.
 28 games and some other content was replaced or deleted after widespread support for Flash was ended at the end of 2020.

-'Hacks'

-Several websites claim to offer ‘hacks’ to easily access answers on the site, although these merely involve opening several tabs or checking client side source code.
-A popular excuse amongst students completing homework was that they had forgotten to click the ‘Checkout’ tab, which resulted in the results of supposedly completed work not being saved.

 Impact

 An impact study undertaken by Oxford University Press — the owners of the website — conducted 22 interviews with teachers, finding that using MyMaths saved teachers between 15 minutes and 5 hours a week, with an average of around 2 hours.